-The infrastructure associated with the proposed solar PV array includes a fenced construction staging area, maintenance shed/s, inverter-transformer stations on concrete pads and office buildings all within the 238ha proposed development site footprint, as well as a switch panel and an overhead powerline from the PV array for connection to the power grid, at Eskom's Perseus substation, south of the proposed development site.
+The infrastructure associated with the proposed solar PV array includes a fenced construction staging/laydown area (a portion of which will form the operational laydown area), maintenance shed/s, inverter-transformer stations on concrete pads, 6 x12m battery storage banks/containers adjacent to the inverter-transformer stations and office buildings with ablutions, all within the 238ha proposed development site footprint.
+There will also be sub-surface powerlines leading from the PV facility to a proposed future sub-station located on the Visserspan property.
+From the substation, connection or tie-in to the national power grid will take place via overhead powerlines, at Eskom's Perseus substation, south of the proposed development site.
+It should be noted that the proposed future substation and overhead powerlines do not form part of this application.